rajaabdullahjaved98/PTA-s-Web-Portal/README.md

 # PTA-s-Web-Portal
 A project for creating a web portal for making it easier for the employees to update, share and create spreadsheets on a centralized database.
+This project was assigned to me by my supervisor during my internship once I told him that I have a passion for pursuing a career in Web Development.